derekquinn/cyansky/Readme.md

 ## Cyan Sky
 ## iOS Weather Application

 ### Cyan Sky is built using `SwiftUI` and the Model View ViewModel (MVVM) design pattern.
-This application was built within the during a 90 minute Spike, as part of a solo Extreme Programming exercise.
+This application was built within a 90 minute Spike, as part of a solo Extreme Programming exercise.

 ### More on Agile Spikes from [Agile Dictionary](http://agiledictionary.com/)
 > The term spike comes from Extreme Programming (XP), where “A spike solution is a very simple program to explore potential solutions.”
 XP guru Ward Cunningham describes how the term was coined on the C2.com wiki: “I would often ask Kent [Beck], ‘What is the simplest thing we can program that will convince us we are on the right track?’
 Such stepping outside the difficulties at hand often led us to simpler and more compelling solutions.
 Kent dubbed this a Spike.
 I found the practice particularly useful while maintaining large frameworks.”